How Many Calories Does It Take To Build a Pound of Muscle?

 Now we get to the important part: how many extra calories should you eat to maximize your rate of muscle growth?
 There are a few different paths you could take:

 - If you want to do a classic bulk, building muscle quickly and leanly, start with a calorie surplus of around 400–500 calories per day.
-That will have you gaining around 0.5–1 pound per week.
-This works well for the average person trying to build muscle (study).
+That will have you gaining around a pound per week.
+This works well for the average person trying to build muscle (article, study).

 - If you want to do an aggressive bulk, maximizing your rate of muscle growth, start with a calorie surplus of around 500–1,000 calories per day.
 This works best for skinny beginners.

 If you’re curious about how many calories you’ll need to eat overall, here’s a calorie calculator.
-There’s a dropdown menu that will let you choose your path.
-You don’t need to track your calories, though.
+There’s a dropdown menu that lets you choose your path.
+You can track your calories if you want, but you don’t need to.
 All you need to do is add extra calories to your diet.
 You do that by having more snacks or eating larger servings.

 The real trick is to weigh yourself every week, see how much weight you’ve gained, and then adjust your calorie intake accordingly.
 If you want to gain weight faster, add another 200 calories.
 If you want to slow things down, eat 100 fewer calories.
 Keep weighing yourself and adjusting.